Blog Layout

 I am constantly blown away by the creativity and resourcefulness of the parent coaches I work with.
 Just when I think I’ve heard it all, one of them comes up with a new place to offer much-needed support to parents.

-So take that show on the road!
-Hit a yoga class, attend a religious or spiritual service, join a class or take a friend up on a lunch offer.
-All paths can lead to new clients… even the unexpected ones!
+So, take your show on the road!
+Hit a yoga class, attend a religious or spiritual service, join a class, host a book club, or take a friend up on a lunch offer.
+All paths can lead to new clients… even (and often especially) the unexpected ones!

 #2 - Read, write, and respond!

-Read articles and books on all the subjects that interest you about parent coaching and you’ll surely find an endless source of inspiration.
+Read articles and books on all the subjects that interest you, such as parent coaching and running a business, and you’ll surely find an endless source of inspiration.

-Take opportunities to write guest blogs or articles that highlight your work, parent coaching and peaceful parenting.
-Get your name out into the world and let people know what you are passionate about in this work and why they want to work with you!
+Take opportunities to write guest blogs or articles that highlight your work, parent coaching, and empowered parenting.
+Get your name out into the world and let people know what you are passionate about when it comes to this work and why working with you could be just what their family needs!

 #3 - Work those networks!